jbum/Whitney-Music-Box-Examples/README.txt

     Ports of Paul Rother's original sample code from the book.

   plus_midi
-    Versions which trigger MIDI instruments.
+    Versions which trigger MIDI instruments (both rwmidi and midibus libaries)

   plus_pd
     Versions which talk to PD (puredata) and response to OSC.

+  plus_pd
+    Versions which use the BEADS library

   visuals_only
     Versions which generate visuals only.